reflux/refluxjs/docs/actions/README.md

 ### Async vs Sync Actions

 As you've read, actions can simply be invoked via `myAction()`.
 But internally, if the action's `sync` is set to true then the action does `myAction.trigger()` and if not it does `myAction.triggerAsync()` (you may also call these manually).
 The important difference is that synchronous action calls must emit immediately.
-Asynchronous actions (which are default) emit on the next tick of the JS event loop, and may have things such as `children` child actions in their definitions which they can call.
+Asynchronous actions emit on the next tick of the JS event loop, and may have things such as `children` child actions in their definitions which they can call.

+Actions are sync by default unless specifically defined otherwise, or unless the action has child actions within it.

 ### Asynchronous Loading via Child Actions